Factorization envelopes and enveloping vertex algebras: Introduction

 We first establish a general procedure for extracting a vertex algebra from a factorization algebra on the complex plane $\bbC$.
 We work with factorization algebras taking values in bornological vector spaces, rather than in chain complexes of differentiable vector spaces as in \cite{CG}, because the notion of differentiable vector spaces is less familiar and not needed for our purposes.
 Moreover, we construct a vertex algebra directly, without passing through a geometric vertex algebra as in \cite{B20a, B20b}.

 A prefactorization algebra is a precosheaf equipped with a family of morphisms called the factorization products.
 Thus, on $\bbC$, it assigns an object $\clF(U)$ to each open subset $U\subset \bbC$, and a morphism $\clF^U_V\colon \clF(U)\to \clF(V)$ for each inclusion $U\subset V$ of open subsets of $\bbC$.
 To extract a vertex algebra from a prefactorization algebra, we need to impose an analytic structure on $\clF(U)$.
 In this note, we adopt bornology, so each $\clF(U)$ is a bornological vector space.
-We further assume that $\clF(U)$ is a convenient vector space, i.e., a complete and separated convex bornological vector space, so that we can apply complex analysis to functions with values in $\clF(U)$.
-Moreover, our factorization algebra $\clF$ needs to be equivariant under the natural action of the group $S^1\ltimes \bbC$ on $\bbC$ as isometric affine transformations.
+We further assume that $\clF(U)$ is a complete and separated convex bornological vector space, so that we can apply complex analysis to functions with values in $\clF(U)$.
+A complete and separated convex bornological vector space (whose bornology is the von Neumann bornology of a Hausdorff locally convex topology) is called a convenient vector space in \cite{KM}.
+We use this terminology, so each $\clF(U)$ is a convenient vector space.
+Moreover, our prefactorization algebra $\clF$ needs to be equivariant under the natural action of the group $S^1\ltimes \bbC$ on $\bbC$ as isometric affine transformations.
 This means that $\clF$ is equipped with a morphism of convenient vector spaces

 for $(q, z)\in S^1\ltimes \bbC$ and open subset $U\subset \bbC$, satisfying certain compatibility conditions.
 Thus, we consider an $S^1\ltimes \bbC$-equivariant prefactorization algebra $\clF$ on $\bbC$ taking values in convenient vector spaces.